Terms and conditions

 Complaints

-If you have any complaints about your privacy, send them to [email protected].
+If you have any complaints about your privacy, send them to hello@raypastoors.au.
 We take complaints seriously and will respond shortly after receiving written notice of your complaint.

 14. Use of our website or third-party websites

-coming to our site, etc. This information is used in an aggregated manner to analyse how people use our website so we can improve our service and website experience.
+When visiting our website (raypastoors.au), we may collect certain information such as browser type, operating system, website visited before coming to our site, etc. This information is used in an aggregated manner to analyse how people use our website so we can improve our service and website experience.
 We may use cookies on our website.
 Cookies are small files that a website uses to identify you when you return to the site and store details on your usage.
 Cookies are not malicious programs that access or damage your computer.
 Most web browsers automatically accept cookies.
 You can reject cookies by changing your browser settings.
-However, this may prevent you from taking full advantage of our website.
+However, this may prevent you from fully utilising our website.
 Our website may use cookies to analyse traffic and provide a better visitor experience.
-We may also use cookies to serve relevant ads to you through third-party services such as Google Ads, LinkedIn, Facebook, and other channels.
+We may also use cookies to serve you relevant ads through third-party services, such as Google Ads, LinkedIn, Facebook, and other channels.
 These ads may appear on this website or other sites you visit.

 Links on our website and content

-controlled by us.
+Our website or marketing materials, such as email or social media, may have links to other websites that are not owned, affiliated with, or controlled by us.
 These links are for your convenience only.
 Links to third-party websites do not constitute sponsorship, endorsement or approval of these websites.
-We are not responsible for other websites’ privacy practices, operations or experience.
-We encourage you to be aware when you leave our website and read the relevant terms and privacy policy statements for each and every website that collects personally identifiable information.
+We are not responsible for the privacy practices, operations, or experiences of other websites.
+We encourage you to be aware of the terms and privacy policies of websites that collect personally identifiable information when you leave our website.

 Content and information